• Post author:

 print(df)

-# Using multiple columns to convert multi_index and level
+# To convert multi_index and level

 df = pd.DataFrame(data,index=new_index)